 - Having a reserve study completed and adequate funds to fund the reserve if the board chooses, or if required by the documents.

-- Having financial records audited or reviewed, or a compilation done yearly as stated in the governing documents and pursuant to Arizona law, A.R.S.
+- Having financial records audited or reviewed, or a compilation done yearly as stated in the governing documents and under Arizona law, A.R.S.
 33-1810/A.R.S.
 33-1243.

-- Protecting the association and board by having the required insurances in adequate amounts.
+- Protecting the association and board by having the required insurance in adequate amounts.

 - Hiring professionals, when necessary, and following their professional advice.

 - Maintaining active corporate status by paying the annual renewal fee and filing the required annual report with the Arizona Corporation Commission.

-- Preparing for the annual meeting; notifying the membership and planning for mail-in or absentee ballots pursuant to Arizona law, finding potential new officers, and establishing a voting process in an open and fair manner.
+- Preparing for the annual meeting; notifying the membership and planning for mail-in or absentee ballots under Arizona law, finding potential new officers, and establishing a voting process openly and fairly.

 - Having an approachable business-like manner as a board member.

-- Filing state and federal taxes annually, and, if a planned community, paying property taxes in a timely manner.
+- Filing state and federal taxes annually, and, if a planned community, paying property taxes promptly.